 This is the most critical and comprehensive stage for PN Cadets.
 Only shortlisted candidates (based on merit from previous stages) are called for the ISSB.
 The ISSB is a rigorous 4-day selection process designed to assess your leadership potential, psychological suitability, and overall officer-like qualities.

-• What is ISSB?
-It’s a joint services selection board that evaluates candidates for all three armed forces (Army, Navy, Air Force).
-It’s a holistic assessment through various tests and interviews.
+Overview | It’s a joint services selection board that evaluates candidates for all three armed forces (Army, Navy, Air Force).
+It’s a holistic assessment through various tests and interviews. |

-• Written Tests: Story writing (picture perception and discussion test – PPDT, TAT – Thematic Apperception Test), sentence completion, word association, self-description.
+Psychological Tests | Written Tests: Story writing (picture perception and discussion test – PPDT, TAT – Thematic Apperception Test), sentence completion, word association, self-description.
 These tests assess your thought process, emotional stability, and general outlook.
+Psychologist Interview: A detailed one-on-one interview with a psychologist to understand your personality, strengths, weaknesses, and aspirations. |

-• Progressive Group Task (PGT) / Half Group Task (HGT) / Individual Obstacles / Command Task: These are outdoor tasks designed to assess your physical stamina, problem-solving under pressure, teamwork, and leadership attributes.
+Group Tests | Group Discussion: You’ll discuss a given topic with a group of candidates, assessing your communication, reasoning, and ability to contribute constructively.
+Group Planning: As a group, you’ll be given a practical problem to solve, assessing your planning, coordination, and leadership skills.
+Progressive Group Task (PGT) / Half Group Task (HGT) / Individual Obstacles / Command Task: These are outdoor tasks designed to assess your physical stamina, problem-solving under pressure, teamwork, and leadership attributes. |

-• Deputy President’s Interview: A final, high-level interview with a senior officer (Deputy President of the Board) to confirm the overall assessment and make a final recommendation.
+Deputy President’s Interview | A final, high-level interview with a senior officer (Deputy President of the Board) to confirm the overall assessment and make a final recommendation. |

 Challenge: ISSB is tough.
 Many candidates are “screened out” on the first day if they don’t meet the initial psychological or group task requirements.
 Mental resilience and a positive attitude are crucial.